-Subject access requests from individuals should be made by email, addressed to the data controller at [email address].
+Subject access requests from individuals should be made by email, addressed to the data controller.
 The data controller can supply a standard request form, although individuals do not have to use this.

 Individuals will be charged £10 per subject access request.
 The data controller will aim to provide the relevant data within 14 days.